 When is Pump Priming Required?

 The main objective of priming a pump is to remove the gas present.
-So, if the air or other gases present inside the pump casing and suction line, it must be primed before starting.
+So, if the air or other gases are present inside the pump casing and suction line, it must be primed before starting.
 But if the pump suction line and the casing are already filled with liquid during start-up, priming is not required.
 The main reason behind locating most centrifugal pumps below the liquid source level is that the pump remains primed automatically.
 Refer to Fig. 1 below that clearly explains the requirement of priming a pump.

 In general, Centrifugal Pumps need priming.
 Submersible Pumps or vertical sump pumps do not require priming.
 Positive displacement pumps are considered self-primed pumps.